WE ARE AN OFFICIALLY REGESTERED WOLF-HYBRID KENNEL

 Coming up Wolf-Hybrid Mid & High Content for 2019

 Wolf-Hybrid (Male) available for adoption(please click adoption link)

 Please don’t message us on our Facebook page.
-There are some technical difficulty with our Facebook page at this time.
+There are some technical difficulty with our Facebook page and Facebook doesn’t know how to fix it at this time.

 Beware of fraud: Some people try to sell puppies under our name or sell you a deposit to our kennels for a deal.
 The process with us has to be individual and every one has to get qualified.
 Please contact us if you are coming across such a scam.

 The Wolf/Parents of the today’s dog